-Dawn Edwards
+Dawn P. Edwards

-Dawn is a self-described 28-year Chronic Kidney Disease Savage.
-She has experienced first-hand every renal replacement modality including a kidney transplant and rejection.
-As a result, she has a plethora of insight into the needs of people with CKD, always keeping in mind that patients need different things at different times in their lives.
-Dawn is dedicated to improving the quality of life of people with kidney disease, and is also a resource to her community, sharing her story and educating people about the relationship between hypertension, diabetes and kidney disease, especially among people of color.
+Self-described 30 Year Chronic Kidney Disease Warrior, Dawn P. Edwards has experienced first-hand every renal replacement modality including a kidney transplant and rejection.
+She is currently a Nocturnal Home Hemodialysis patient and pursuing a second transplant.
+As a result, she has a plethora of insight into the needs of people with Chronic Kidney Disease, always keeping in mind that patients need different things at different times in their lives.
+Dawn is dedicated to improving the quality of life of people with kidney disease, and is also a resource to her community, sharing her story and educating people about the relationship between hypertension, diabetes and kidney disease, especially among the underserved and communities of color.

-Dawn has served the community for over 20 years through the IPRO ESRD Network of New York as a communicator, mentor and educator, she serves on many kidney disease related boards and has reinvented herself by working as a Patient Advocate for NxStage, Wellness Ambassador for the Rogosin Institute, AAKP Ambassador, and she is the CEO of her own advocacy and education organization, the New York State CKD Champions, whose motto is to Educate, Encourage, and Empower.
-She believes that faith, family, and education are the keys to her longevity, and every day is an opportunity to thrive, not just survive.
+Dawn has served the community for over 25 years through the IPRO ESRD Network of New York as a communicator, mentor and educator, she serves on many kidney disease related boards and has reinvented herself by working as a Patient Advocate for Fresenius/NxStage and a Wellness Ambassador for the Rogosin Institute.
+Dawn is also the Co- Chairperson of the Forum of ESRD Networks Patient Advisory Council (KPAC), Board of Directors member for Home Dialyzors United (HDU), is actively involved with the National Kidney Foundation , American Kidney Fund and American Association of Kidney Patients, serves as Patient Advisor for the HOPE study, as well as the Community Advisory Board in the HEAL study with the NIH/NIDDK, is a member of the Health Equity/Health Disparities Workgroup, serves on the NIH-NIDDK Advisory Council, and is the CEO of her own Advocacy and Education Organization, the New York State CKD Champions, whose motto is to Educate, Encourage and Empower.
+She believes that Faith Family and Education are the keys to her longevity, and every day is an opportunity to thrive, not just survive.